MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 To test the face detection capabilities of the Azure AI Face service, you will use [Azure Vision Studio](https://portal.vision.cognitive.azure.com/).
 This is a UI-based platform that lets you explore Azure AI Vision features without needing to write any code.

-To use the Face detect capabilities you will create an Azure AI services multi-service resource.

 ## Create an *Azure AI services* resource

-You can use the Azure AI Face service with an **Azure AI services** resource.
+You can use the Azure AI Face service with an **Azure AI services** multi-service resource.
 If you haven't already done so, create an **Azure AI services** resource in your Azure subscription.

 1. In another browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with your Microsoft account.